LINNIhub/LINNIhub/README.md

 Whitelisted = true
 end

-if game.Players.LocalPlayer.Name == "666nb23i" then
+if game.Players.LocalPlayer.Name == "666nb23" then
 Whitelisted = true
 end

-if game.Players.LocalPlayer.Name == "utjfjtaui" then
+if game.Players.LocalPlayer.Name == "utjfjtau" then
 Whitelisted = true
 end
 if Whitelisted == true then